- One of Us: The developers, in their own words, "speak references". And it shows.

 - The introductory narration was going to be given by The Headmaster to the Wizards gathered in the dining hall.
 Now that it's a more basic introduction, The Headmaster and most of the rest of the Castle don't really have a reason to be there.

 - Chapter 2 was originally going to have branching pathways, allowing the players to travel through either the forest or the mountains.

 - Parker was originally a Bonus Boss who could be accessed by setting off dynamite to blow open the rubble blocking the tunnel at the beginning of the Jarn Mines in Chapter 8.
 She was eventually recycled as the first boss of The Stars Are Left.

-- Word of God: Quoted directly from a recent interview when asked to reveal something about the game no one knew, "I could perhaps mention that the moose in Vladís castle, is actually a whole moose just stuck inside the wall."
+- Word of God: Quoted directly from a interview when asked to reveal something about the game no one knew, "I could perhaps mention that the moose in Vladís castle, is actually a whole moose just stuck inside the wall."